 The Diamondback Arden 5 Carbon has the highest stack and the Specialized Amira Comp has the shortest.
 While you may sit more upright in the Specialized bike, your positioning on the Diamondback might give you better aerodynamics.

-The Raleigh Revere 2 and Diamondback have the shortest reach, or the horizontal distance between the head tube and center of the bottom bracket, of the group, making them the best at slow speed maneuverability.
+The Raleigh Revere 2 and Diamondback have the shortest reach, or the horizontal distance between the head tube and center of the bottom bracket, of the group, making them best at slow-speed maneuverability.

 Effective Top Tube Length

-Most of these bikes have a similar effective top tube length around 540mm, except for the LIV Envie advanced, which comes in at 550mm.
-The longer top tube results in a more bent-over position for the you, which could influence your comfort level on the bike.
+Most of these bikes have a similar effective top tube length around 540mm, except for the LIV Envie Advanced, which comes in at 550mm.
+The longer top tube results in a more bent-over position for you, which could influence your comfort level.

 Chainstay Length